General Policies and Conditions for All Leaves

 Leaves of absence are not granted for the purpose of allowing a student to study at another university.
 In general, courses taken at another institution while a student is on a leave of absence will not be transferred in for credit at Quinnipiac.

 If a student takes a leave of absence and later is suspended, dismissed, placed on warning for unsatisfactory academic performance (including academic integrity sanctions), or suspended or expelled as the result of a conduct decision, the sanctions take precedence over the leave of absence and stand as a matter of record.
 Any academic warning becomes operative at the time of return to the university.
-An involuntary medical leave of absence takes precedence over a voluntary leave of absence and the student must comply with the terms of the medical leave.

 Academic Leaves of Absence